allenporter/home-assistant-datasets/reports/README.md

 ### llama3.1

-Llama 3.1 (8B) from Meta using Ollama
+Llama 3.1 (8B) from Meta using Ollama with 8k contex window.

 More information:
 - https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct